bernhardAxonIvy/doc/source/designer-guide/how-to/overrides.rst

    values and properties of global artifacts depending on the execution context.

--  Redefinition with overrides (e.g. for Html Dialogs, Html Dialog components and/or Sub Processes): Define a replacement component for an already existing component.
+-  Redefinition with overrides (e.g. for HTML Dialogs, HTML Dialog components and/or Sub Processes): Define a replacement component for an already existing component.